 Advertising expenses.
 Polaris records advertising expenses as a component of selling and marketing expenses in the period in which they are incurred.
-In the years ended December 31, 2016, 2015 and 2014, Polaris incurred \$85,199,000, \$80,090,000 and \$82,600,000, respectively.
+In the years ended December 31, 2017, 2016 and 2015, Polaris incurred \$75,307,000, \$85,199,000 and \$80,090,000, respectively.

-Product warranties - Limited warranties.
-Polaris provides a limited warranty for its ORVs for a period of six months, for a period of one year for its snowmobiles, for a period of one or two years for its motorcycles depending on brand and model year, for a period of one year for its Taylor-Dunn vehicles, and for a two year period for GEM, Goupil and Aixam vehicles.
+Product warranties-Limited warranties.
+Polaris provides a limited warranty for its vehicles for a period of six months to two years, depending on the product.
 Polaris provides longer warranties in certain geographical markets as determined by local regulations and market conditions and may also provide longer warranties related to certain promotional programs.
 Polaris' limited warranties require the Company or its dealers to repair or replace defective products during such warranty periods at no cost to the consumer.
 The warranty reserve is established at the time of sale to the dealer or distributor based on management's best estimate using historical rates and trends.
 Adjustments to the warranty reserve are made from time to time as actual claims become known in order to properly estimate the amounts necessary to settle future and existing claims on products sold as of the balance sheet date.
 Factors that could have an impact on the warranty accrual in any given period include the following: improved manufacturing quality, shifts in product mix, changes in warranty coverage periods, snowfall and its impact on snowmobile usage, product recalls and any significant changes in sales volume.
 The activity in the limited warranty reserve during the periods presented was as follows (in thousands):

-For the Years Ended December 31, 2016 2015 2014 Balance at beginning of year \$ 56,474 \$ 53,104 \$ 52,818 Additions to reserve through acquisitions 147 250 160 Additions charged to expense 194,996 73,716 61,888 Less: warranty claims paid (132,343) (70,596) (61,762) Balance at end of year \$ 119,274 \$ 56,474 \$ 53,104
+For the Years Ended December 31, 2017 2016 2015 Balance at beginning of year \$ 119,274 \$ 56,474 \$ 53,104 Additions to reserve through acquisitions 147 250 Additions charged to expense 145,705 194,996 73,716 Less: warranty claims paid (132,343) (70,596) Balance at end of year \$ 123,840 \$ 119,274 \$ 56,474 incidents, including fire, and in September 2016, the Company issued a voluntary recall for certain RZR XP Turbo off-road vehicles due to similar thermal-related incidents.

-During 2016, the Company has incurred significant additions to the warranty reserve, primarily associated with recall activity for certain RZR vehicles.
-In April 2016, the Company issued a voluntary recall for certain RZR 900 and 1000 off-road vehicles manufactured since model year 2013 due to reports of thermal-related incidents, including fire, and in September 2016, the Company issued a voluntary recall for certain RZR XP Turbo off-road vehicles due to similar thermal-related incidents.
+During 2016, the Company incurred significant additions to the warranty reserve, primarily associated with recall activity for certain RZR vehicles.
+In April 2016, the Company issued a voluntary recall for certain RZR 900 and 1000 off-road vehicles manufactured since model year 2013 due to reports of thermal-related